mcrmonkey/PoormansAV/README.md

 # PoormansAV

-Designed to look for known malicious files on an old windows web server that some AV systems didn't pick up on.A
+Designed to look for known malicious files on an old windows web server that some AV systems didn't pick up on.

 Makes use of `md5deep.exe` - Downloadable from http://md5deep.sourceforge.net/